 - Abdominal pain: Commonly known as bellyache, abdominal pain is another type of pain that we can help you alleviate at AZ Pain Medicine Clinic.
 The conditions that are commonly related to this pain include constipation, stomach virus, indigestion, and menstrual cramps for women.

 - Joint Pain: Joint pain is a type of pain that associates with your joints.
-The damage to the joints from disease or injury can interfere with your movements, so you may need pain alleviation services to manage your pain.
+The damage to the joints from disease or injury can interfere with your movements.

 - Central Pain Syndrome: This is a neurological condition that results from a dysfunction in the central nervous system.

 - Diabetes-Related Nerve Pain (Neuropathy): This refers to the damage in the nerves that are supposed to allow you to feel sensations.
-For a safe and effective alleviation of this pain, we advise that you discuss potential treatments with your doctor.
+For a safe and effective alleviation of this pain, we advise that you discuss treatment plans with your doctor.